Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Altona Meadows has 46 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that collectively facilitate 788 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically located 261 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the primary mode of transport at 88%, with train usage at 7%.
-On average, there are 1.3 vehicles per dwelling.
+These stops are served by six different routes that together facilitate 788 weekly passenger trips.
+The accessibility of these services is considered good, with residents typically located 261 meters from the nearest stop.
+Most commuters in this primarily residential area travel outward, with cars being the dominant mode of transport at 88%.
+Only 7% of residents use trains for their commute.
+On average, there are 1.3 vehicles per dwelling in Altona Meadows.

-According to the 2021 Census, a high 26.6% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 112 trips per day across all routes, equating to approximately 17 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents, specifically 26.6%, work from home, which may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 112 trips per day, equating to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport